 Dentures in Buffalo, NY

-Todd Shatkin DDS is an experienced dentist providing affordable dentures in Buffalo, NY.
+Dr. Todd Shatkin is an experienced dentist providing affordable dentures for patients in Amherst, Williamsville, Clarence, Buffalo, Western New York, the United States and Internationally.
 If you or a loved one is considering dentures, contact Aesthetic Associates Centre today to arrange your free consultation.

 If you have experienced tooth loss due to dental decay, gum disease, or injury, full or partial dentures are a common way to replace your natural teeth and restore your smile.
 There are a variety of different dentures, ranging from full dentures to replace all your top or bottom teeth to partial dentures designed to fill in gaps of missing teeth.